 I know that I could tweak this post endlessly and never ship a finished product into the world.
 But as Seth Godin says, “Waiting for perfect is never as smart as making progress.”

-So I hit publish, shipping the work, and I celebrate the gifts of imperfection.
+So I hit publish, ship the work, and celebrate the gifts of imperfection.

 I will stop waiting for permission to use God-given talents.

 Too often, I have waited for permission from others to use my God-given talents and abilities.